How Do I Sue A Barber Or Hairdresser For Cutting Me? – Injury Claims Guide – How Much Compensation?

 A trip to the barbershop should be a pleasurable experience which leaves you feeling better about your appearance, not being injured.
 Hairdressing and barbering can include risks for customers if the barber is not properly trained or has not properly addressed or managed risks.
 Unfortunately, barbershop accidents may be more common than thought and don’t just include people being left with a bad haircut.
 They may include people suffering barber shop injuries such as cuts and lacerations, barber shop infections contracted through unhygienic tools piercing a customer’s skin or being cut by a razor at a barber shop during a wet shave.

-In this guide, we shall look at how you could sue a hairdresser for cutting you.
+In this guide, we shall look at how to make a hairdressing compensation claim.
 If you have been affected by the circumstances discussed in this guide, contact Legal Expert on 0800 073 8804.

 Select A Section